terabyte/stashbot/README.md

 2. Navigate to http://localhost:8080 to configure
 3. Install the necessary plugins listed above (required!)
 4. Ensure you navigate to a repository settings page and click "save", that is what initially creates/updates jobs in jenkins.

+You can obtain a suitable jenkins.war file [here](http://mirrors.jenkins.io/war-stable/2.190.1/jenkins.war).
+This is the latest version I have tested with Stashbot.

+## Running Stashbot Locally

+To test or demo Stashbot, you can run it locally.
+The Atlassian Plugin SDK allows you to run a live instance of Bitbucket Server right on your local machine.
+The provided scripts assume Linux but can probably be made to work on other UNIX like systems.

+1. Run `./bin/install-plugin-sdk-linux.sh`.
+This installs a hard-coded version of the atlassian plugin SDK in `.sdk`.
+2. Examine pom.xml to determine the version of Bitbucket to use.
+The latest tested version is always in the pom.xml: `grep '/bitbucket\.version' pom.xml | cut -d'>' -f2 | cut -d'<' -f1` => `4.1.0`
+3. Ensure Jenkins is running as per directions above
+4. Run the unit tests, followed by an instance of Bitbucket with Stashbot installed and running, by invoking this command: `.sdk/bin/atlas-run --product bitbucket --version 4.1.0` (replacing 4.1.0 with the actual version from the pom.xml - and ensuring your JAVA_HOME and PATH have the correct JDK on them)

+Note that jenkins configs are stored in `$HOME/.jenkins` and bitbucket state is stored in `target/bitbucket/home` so a clean will blow away any configs, etc.

 ## Test Plan